 - Workplace injuries (construction accidents)

-The most serious injuries to the lumbar spine are spinal fractures or disc herniations.
+The most serious injuries to the lumbar spine are spinal fractures or disc herniation.
 These can usually be treated without surgery, but if your spine isn’t stable, or if there’s nerve damage, surgery may become a necessity.

 Typical surgeries in this region of the back are meant to relieve pressure from the nerves and provide stability to the lower back.
 A fusion surgery is one of the most common procedures for the lumbar spine.
 This procedure places screws and rods in certain vertebrae to hold a patient’s back together.

 Whiplash is the most common neck injury after a car accident and is caused by the jolt of impact, which causes the neck to snap and overextend.

 Spinal Cord Q&A

 If you or a loved one has suffered a spinal injury, we understand how much uncertainty and how many questions can arise.
 We’ve provided answers to some of the most commonly asked questions here.

 If your questions still aren’t answered, feel free to call our attorneys any time: The Barnes Firm (800) 800-0000.